nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * You should provide at least one index.
 * If the group name you provided already exists, the friends at the specified `INDEX…​` will be added to the group.
 * If some friends specified already exist in the group, they will be ignored.
+* Each group needs to have a unique name, ignoring their letter case, i.e. `Friends` and `frIeNds` are the same group.

 Examples:
 * `add-group n/Close Friends  p/1 2 3 4 5`